JonTuck/GitHubWorkFlow/README.md

 **Session 1**

 - Instead of the practical attend the GITHUB talk by Joe Nash
-  - The talk will run in the Spark Building's Jane Austin lecture hall
+  - The talk will run in the Spark Building's Jane Austin lecture hall - Tuesday 10-11AM